 This site is intended as braille resource for everyone from novice to expert, including print-disabled adults who are looking for a way to start learning about braille.
 The material here has been written by a sighted person; it is hoped that this perspective of a dot-challenged person will give braille-literate blind persons some useful insights into the difficulties that sighted persons encounter in learning braille.

-Braille is a system for transcribing printed material using a dot-based character set designed for tactile reading.
-Our philosophy is that it can often be simpler and faster to learn about the elegant braille system before getting involved with the dots.
+Braille codes are systems for transcribing printed material to the dot-based symbols, known as braille cells, which are designed for tactile reading.
+Our philosophy is that it can often be simpler and faster to learn about the elegant braille systems before getting involved with the braille cells.

-One of our new ideas is the DotlessBraille display method for braille transcriptions that is illustrated by the "Dotless BRAILLE" logo at the top of this page and also by this interlining sample which could be used in a children's book.
+One of our new ideas is the DotlessBraille display method for braille transcriptions that is illustrated by this interlining sample which could be used in a children's book and by these screen captures.
 Our hope is that by altering print to represent braille in an equivalent but meaningful way we can reduce any tendency on the part of sighted persons to want to alter braille merely for our own convenience.
-Sighted proofreading of DotlessBraille transcriptions could also ease the current shortage of braille proofreaders—which is especially serious in technical areas.
+Sighted proofreading of DotlessBraille transcriptions could also ease the current shortage of braille proofreaders which is especially serious in technical areas.

-If you have feedback, questions or would like to volunteer, please write to us at info@dotlessbraille.org.
-Also, please let us know about any accessibility problems with these pages.
+If you have feedback, questions or would like to volunteer, please write to us at info AT dotlessbraille.org.
+Also, please let us know of any accessibility problems with these pages.